uviclibraries/figma-intro/portfolio-page.md

 1. In the layers panel, select the **Home** frame and duplicate it using Command + D on Mac or Control + D on Windows.
 2. Clear all its content asides from the Header
 3. Double-click on the frame name (default should be "Desktop - 1") and rename it to **"Portfolio"**
-4. On the **Right Sidebar**, increase the height of the frame to 1520 to allow more content to fit onto the Portfolio frame
+4. On the **Right Sidebar**, increase the height of the frame to 1520 to allow more content to fit onto the Portfolio frame.<br>
 <img src="images/incr-height.png" style="width:50%;">

 ## Adding a Divider Line